AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • No waiting period to purchase accident forgiveness

 Allstate promises affordable coverage and a wide range of auto policies.
-Accessible local agents, easy-to-bundle policies, and an A+ financial stability rating from AM Best are the reasons 16 million people use Allstate.
+Accessible local agents and easy-to-bundle policies are some of the reasons 16 million people use Allstate.
 Learn more about pay-per-mile and non-owner insurance from Allstate below.

 ProsWho It's Best For